datalad-handbook/book/docs/basics/101-138-sharethirdparty.rst

    $ export PATH="/home/user-bob/repos/git-annex-remote-rclone:$PATH"

 - Finally, in the dataset you want to share, run the :command:`git annex initremote` command.
   Give the remote a name (it is ``dropbox-for-friends`` here), and specify the name of  the remote you configured with ``rclone`` with the ``target`` parameters:

 .. code-block:: bash

-   $ git annex initremote dropbox-for-friends type=external externaltype=rclone chunk=50MiB encryption=none target=dropbox-for-friends
+   $ git annex initremote dropbox-for-friends type=external externaltype=rclone chunk=50MiB encryption=none target=dropbox-for-friends prefix=my_awesome_dataset

    initremote dropbox-for-friends ok
    (recording state in git...)

 What has happened up to this point is that we have configured Dropbox as a third-party storage service for the annexed contents in the dataset.
-On a conceptual, dataset level, your Dropbox folder is now a :term:`sibling`:
+On a conceptual, dataset level, your Dropbox folder is now a :term:`sibling` -- the sibling name is the first positional argument after ``initremote``, i.e., "dropbox-for-friends":

 .. code-block:: bash